-EH&S is responsible for the collection, processing, and disposal of all radioactive waste generated at Iowa State University.
-In order to facilitate these processes, RAM users are required to follow a number of specific procedures regarding radioactive waste generated in their laboratories.
+Radioactive material users must follow several specific procedures regarding radioactive waste generated in their laboratories.
 Request a radioactive waste collection by submitting an online waste removal request form.

 Radioactive waste is separated and labeled by its radionuclide half-lives:

-All radioactive waste must be bagged, labeled, and placed in the lab's designated waste accumulation area prior to requesting a waste collection.
+All radioactive waste must be bagged, labeled, and placed in the laboratory's designated waste accumulation area before requesting a waste collection.
 Solid and liquid waste containers, secondary containment, plastic bags, and radioactive waste labels are supplied by EH&S.

 EH&S will provide guidance for radioactive material or devices that do not fit established disposal processes.
 Items may include equipment with embedded radioactive sources, contaminated equipment, legacy materials, and materials with multiple hazards.